-There’s nothing quite like the taste of a freshly made donut.
+There’s nothing quite like the taste of a freshly made Brioche Donut.
 A bit crispy on the outside and soft and fluffy on the inside.

-And, as an added bonus, these Brioche Donuts are filled to the brim with rich, smooth, luxurious vanilla cream.
+And, as an added bonus, these homemade donuts are filled to the brim with rich, smooth, luxurious vanilla cream.
 Life just doesn’t get any better than that.

 You will be so happy you took the leap into home-frying these donuts – and so will your family and friends!